www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
 * [ ] Calculate solution, when the editor is opened, so that the example tables are loaded.
   This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
-* [ ] Remove old editor.
+* [ ] Remove old code editor.
 Do not forget its Javascript code.
+* [ ] Preserver no-code editor UI code,
+  as this may actually be useful in the future for interactive problems or as a general programming language based form UI.
 # Done Tasks
 * [x] Improve user experience regarding the application's responsiveness, by supporting multiple web server users at once.
     * [x] Implement basic multi threading injection framework.